-The safety control measures set out in ICAO Doc 9974 and EASA Safety Information Bulletin (SIB) 2010-17R7 are intended to be sufficiently robust that they facilitate acceptance, without further investigation, by a State whose airspace is forecast to be affected by volcanic ash.
+The safety control measures set out in ICAO Doc 9974 and EASA Safety Information Bulletin (SIB) No: 2023-13 are intended to be sufficiently robust that they facilitate acceptance, without further investigation, by a State whose airspace is forecast to be affected by volcanic ash.
 The State can, based on the implementation of internationally accepted Safety Management principles, be confident in the ability of operators from other States to undertake operations safely in its airspace.

-If flights are penetrating an area of high, medium or low contamination, the responsible ANSP shall provide air traffic services as normal.
+If flights are penetrating an area of high, medium or low contamination, the responsible ANSP shall inform aircraft about the potential hazard (if previously reported to ATS or otherwise known to ATS) and continue to provide air traffic services as normal.
 The ANSP is not responsible for providing clearances to aircraft in order to avoid volcanic ash concentrations.
 Flying through an area of high, medium or low contamination shall remain full responsibility of the aircraft operator and/or the pilot in command.